mediafinger/rabbitmq_presentation/PITCHME.md

 +++
 ### Handling high volumes of messages

-The message broker distributes messages and can in this process throttle the load towards the message receiving systems.
+The message broker routes messages and can in this process throttle the load towards the message receiving systems.

 This can reduce failure rate in peak times and at the same time speed up the systems sending messages, as they are no longer blocked by waiting for an answer of a potentially slow system.
 This can go as far as decoupling your database writes.